 Some possible factors include excesses or deficiencies in the diet.
 It could also occur from chronic exposure to environmental toxins.
 These can come from either the environment or food.

-Because of the influence of thyroid hormones, this often leads to other problems and weight loss is at the top of the list.
-So, it’s essential to know the symptoms:
+Because of the influence of thyroid hormones, this often leads to other problems and unexpected sudden weight loss is at the top of the list.

 Chronic kidney disease